islanddove/ReactDemoApp/README.md

 Tests are run from 'frontend/App.test.js'.

 # Hosting
-This site is hosted on Heroku at: TBD
+This site is hosted on Heroku at: https://react-demo-app-apples.herokuapp.com/